jfpatrick/pyda/docs/source/usage.rst

                selector='SOME.TIMING.USER',
                value={'some-field': 15})

-.. note:: All client APIs have keyword-only arguments.
-This is done to reduce the likelihood of breaking changes in the
-          prototype, should the argument composition change in the future.

-Subscriptions
 -------------

 It is common to want to listen and react to ongoing changes to a device property.
 Subscriptions are used for this purpose.
-Most providers guarantee an initial value is given even if the device itself hasn't changed its value - this behaviour is provider specific (TO BE DETERMINED).
+Most providers have a convention of the "first update", which guarantees the initial value is given right at the start of the subscription, even if the device itself hasn't changed its value.

-.. note:: Verify that this is provider specific (in my opinion this is property configuration (to give first update or not)

 If we wanted to pursue a sequential script just like we've done until now, it is possible to use subscriptions in a blocking manner with :class:`~pyda.SimpleClient`.